wp-plugins/bulletproof-security/readme.txt

 == Upgrade Notice ==

-= .52.3 =
+= .52.5 =
-* 1 Feature Improvement - 1 New Option - 1 BugFix - See the BPS plugin Whats New page for details.
+* Apache Module Forward|Backward Compatibility - 2 BugFixes - See the BPS plugin Whats New page for details.

 == Help Info ==